luksurious/faster-teaching/README.md

 ```

-Experiments from the paper are listed in the varios `*.sh` shell scripts.
+Experiments from the paper are listed in the various `*.sh` shell scripts.